-flynas Signs an Agreement with Tibah Airports Operation Co. to Launch New Operations Base at Madinah Airport
+Flynas Signs An Agreement With Tibah Airports Operation Co.
+To Launch New Operations Base At Madinah Airport

-Riyadh, September 3, 2023: flynas, the national air carrier and the leading low-cost airline in the Middle East and the World announced signing an agreement with Tibah Airports Operation Company to launch flynas' newest operations base at Madinah airport, making the leading LCC the only carrier with four bases across the Kingdom, in line with its expansion and growth plans, and in parallel with the objectives of the Pilgrims Experience Program (PEP) to facilitate access to the Two Holy Mosques and the National Civil Aviation Strategy to enable national air carriers to contribute to connecting the world to the Kingdom.
+RIYADH, SAUDI ARABIA, September 3, 2023/EINPresswire/ -- flynas , the national air carrier and the leading low-cost airline in the Middle East and the World announced signing an agreement with Tibah Airports Operation Company to launch flynas' newest operations base at Madinah airport, making the leading LCC the only carrier with four bases across the Kingdom, in line with its expansion and growth plans, and in parallel with the objectives of the Pilgrims Experience Program (PEP) to facilitate access to the Two Holy Mosques and the National Civil Aviation Strategy to enable national air carriers to contribute to connecting the world to the Kingdom.

 The agreement was signed by the CEO and Managing Director of flynas, Mr. Bander Almohanna, and the Managing Director of Tibah Airports Operations Company, Eng.
 Sofiene Abdessalem, in the presence of the Chairman of the Board of Directors of flynas, Mr. Ayed Aljeaid, and the Chairman of the Board of Directors of the Tibah Airports Operation Company, Dr. Ibrahim Al-Rajhi.